liamzdenek/ferment-ai/memory-bank/activeContext.md

 1. **Package Boundaries**: We have clarified the boundaries between the different packages:
    - **core-constructs-lib**: Defines the constructs using the Constructs library.
 It defines the relationship between agents and what they have access to, but does NOT define how to actually run the agent.
+   - **runtime-common**: Defines interfaces and utilities that both core-constructs-runtime and runtime will implement.
+It serves as a contract between the definition and runtime layers.
    - **core-constructs-runtime**: Defines how to run the constructs at runtime by binding to the Journal.
 It has a 1-to-1 relationship with core-constructs-lib.
    - **runtime**: Contains logic related to running the application as a whole.
 It sets up the journal, strings everything together, and allows the user to define what they want out of the agents.
    - **journal**: Defines the journal and the pubsub patterns around it, providing functionality to search, store, append, and compact the journal.
-   - **runtime-types** (to be created): Will define interfaces that both core-constructs-runtime and runtime will implement.

-2. **Runtime Module Architecture**: We need to implement a `CoreConstructsRuntimeModule` in the core-constructs-runtime package that:
+2. **Runtime Module Architecture**: We have implemented a simplified RuntimeModule interface in the runtime-common package:
+   - Has a single initialize function that takes a root node and a journal
+   - Provides a standard implementation that uses a setup map to bind constructs
+   - Allows for a more functional approach to runtime module implementation

+3. **Core Constructs Runtime Module**: We have implemented the createCoreConstructsRuntimeModule function in the core-constructs-runtime package:
+   - Creates a runtime module for core constructs
+   - Uses the standard runtime module implementation
-   - Mounts everything in core-constructs-lib to the journal
+   - Binds constructs to the journal using binding classes
-   - Navigates the construct tree and marks each class as bound when a match is found
-   - Contains separate classes for each thing that needs to be bound
-   - Satisfies an interface defined in the runtime-types package

-3. **Multiple Runtime Modules**: The CoreConstructsRuntimeModule itself should satisfy an interface found in the runtime-types package, and multiple runtime modules will be needed for different aspects of the system.

 4. **Demo Application**: We have created a barebones demo application in 'packages/demo/src/main.ts' that shows how the app will be initialized and navigated.
 It demonstrates a two-agent model with a junior engineer and senior engineer that can communicate with each other.